Data-to-Knowledge/WaterUseQA/CreateTimeSeriesPlots/README.rst

 1. Water meter list generator (created by HG & MEK Environment Canterbury)
 ==========================================================================

-This program generates a list of water meters for a user defined catchment.
+Three versions of this program have been produced depending on the users input (list of WAPs, list of consent numbers or catchment name.
+The programs generate a list of water meters which are then used as an input into the quality assessment, time-series analysis and monthly visualisation programs.

+The required inputs for the WAP list generated water meter numbers are:

+1. The user will need to specify the folder pathway the python packages are located (line 59) and the name of the .csv file (line 61)
+2. The user needs to specify the list of consents in sites.csv using the heading "ExtSiteID" in cell A1

+The required inputs for the consent number list generated water meter numbers are:

+1. The user will need to specify the folder pathway the python packages are located (line 59) and the name of the .csv file (line 61)
+2. The user needs to specify the list of consents in sites.csv using the heading "RecordNumber" in cell A1

+The required inputs for the catchment defined generated water meter numbers are:
-Line 57 of the script is where the user will define the catchment of interest.
-Example below:

--	site_filter = {'SwazName': ['Hakataramea River']}
+1. Line 57 of the script is where the user will define the catchment of interest.
+Example below: site_filter = {'SwazName': ['Hakataramea River']}

+For all three water meter list generators the output will be a spreadsheet containing a list of water meters currently archived in Hilltop for the user defined WAP list/consent list/catchment.

 2. Quality Assessment Programs
 ================================